anas-didi95/gatsby-webchat/README.md

-# Gatsby Firebase Auth
+# Gatsby WebChat
-> This project is a sample application for authentication using Firebase Auth and Gatsby.
+> This project is a application for web-based chat application using Gatsby and Firebase.

 ---